SenseLogic/LINGUI/README.md

 ### Translation functions

-Functions have parameters and declare local variables.
+Functions can have parameters and declare local variables.

 The function result is the concatenation of its evaluated expressions, accumulated inside an implicit `result` translation variable.